veronicadeleonh/veronicadeleonh.github.io/content/projects/mondly/index.md

 ![Seasonal Promos](images/seasonal-campaigns.png)

 <p class="photo-footnote">New layout for the in-app ads created for the Spring Campaign.
-Both versions were the subject of an A/B test on the background images.
 The images were generated using Midjourney.</p>

+For the **Spring Campaign 2024**, we developed a new layout for the in-app ad and proposed two different background images.
+The goal of these ads was to convert Free-Trial users into Premium users.
+We launched both versions and ran an **A/B/C test** alongside the current fallback.
+The results showed a **slight difference of 7% more 'Activate' taps between A and B**, with version B performing better.
+Close to **2% of users** who reached the Subscription screen **converted to Premium accounts**.

 ### Marketing Campaigns